HOUSEPLANT | HOME OFFICE | POTHOS PLANT

 Growing up, my mother not only had a green thumb but an entire handful of gardening miracles.
-I’ll save those details for a later post.
-What you need to know now is that even though we lived in several different apartments over the years, we always had two large, vine-like plants on top of a shelf.
+Even though we lived in several different apartments over the years, we always had two large, vine-like houseplants on top of a shelf.
 My mom would instruct me to climb up and water them every week or so.

-I never payed the plants much mind, until I moved out on my own and unknowingly purchased two of the same plants to go on top of my high kitchen shelves.
-It wasn’t until they had been up for a few days that I realized they were the same heart shaped leaves I grew up with.
+I never paid the plants much mind, until I moved out on my own and unknowingly purchased two of the same plants to go on top of my high kitchen shelves.
+It wasn’t until they had been up for a few days that I realized they were the same heart-shaped leaves I grew up with.

 So, two things:

 1. I’m turning into my mother (I’m happy about that).

 2. I’ve found the most amazing houseplant out there; the Pothos plant.

 I am convinced this is the only houseplant you’ll ever need (all others are optional).
 If being like me and my mom isn’t a good enough reason for you, I’ll share a few more facts.

 The Pothos plant comes in a few different varieties: Golden Pothos (pictured here) is the most common.
 It is nearly impossible to kill and is widely available.
 As if that wasn’t enough, the Pothos plant is one of the most air-purifying plants you can have in your home.
 My favorite thing about the Pothos, though, is that is very versatile in terms of the decor options.
 You can get really creative with these babies!

 Pothos varieties are extremely easy to find anywhere that plants are sold.
 I recently purchased this “poled” Pothos plan at my local grocery store.
 When the vines are attached to a pole, the leaves grow upwards, creating the look of a tree and allowing the leaves to grow quite large.
 Cool, right?